 Paper production captures emissions associated with the paper that is used in the final book.
-It does not include paper emissions associated with trim and machine set-up generated at the printer - these are associated with the printing stage.
+It does not include paper

 The required input data are:

 - Proportion of paper from each mill. - Scope 1 and 2 emission factors of each mill. - Scope 3 emission factors of the suppliers from each mill.